fanniew506/toasty/README.md

 #### `$t.ajax(options);`
 * Uses native Javascript API to send ajax requests using an XMLHttpRequest object
-* Receives an options object as an argument and includes the following:
+* Receives an options object as an argument and can include the following:
  * `success` and `error` callback functions
  * `url`
  * `method`